soerenkoehler/soerenkoehler.github.io/_posts/dev/2020-10-15-remove-repository-from-vscode-workspace.md

 #### Update 2020-11-04 ####

-There was some [analysis on the topic](analysis) on Github.
+There was some [analysis on the topic][analysis]{:target="_blank"} on Github.
 Obviously, it is connected to having files from folder_B still open in an editor.
 Closing those should solve the problem without the above workaround.

 [issue]:    https://github.com/microsoft/vscode/issues/108757/
 [analysis]: https://github.com/microsoft/vscode/issues/108757/#issuecomment-713690131